(updated 29/05/26)

 The day will bring together inspiring speakers, practitioners, theologians, and policy professionals, including several CCSTP steering group members, for serious reflection and constructive dialogue on how Catholic Social Teaching can shape just responses to today’s labour challenges.

-London Jesuit Centre webinars
+London Jesuit Centre webinar

 Explore how AI can help or hinder us in our search for God or a good life at this webinar on Friday 12 June.
 Find out more and book here.